 Initializes the random number generator state with a seed.

 The point in the sequence where a particular run of pseudo-random values begins is selected using an integer called the seed value.
-The seed is normally set from some arbitrary value like the system clock before the random number functions are used.
 This prevents the same run of values from occurring each time a game is played and thus avoids predictable gameplay.
-However, it is sometimes useful to produce the same run of pseudo-random values on demand by setting the seed yourself.
+It is sometimes useful to produce the same run of pseudo-random values on demand by setting the seed yourself.

 You might set your own seed, for example, when you generate a game level procedurally.
 You can use randomly-chosen elements to make the Scene look arbitrary and natural but set the seed to a preset value before generating.
 This will make sure that the same "random" pattern is produced each time the game is played.
 This can often be an effective way to reduce a game's storage requirements - you can generate as many levels as you like procedurally and store each one using nothing more than an integer seed value.

 The seed is randomly initialized at startup (see Random for more information on this) but if you want to randomize it later on, you can use